AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex2/ex2.1/README.md

 - Action:
   - Open test/http/ProcessorService.http file.
   - Change the @username to 'alice`',@password: [leave empty — no password required]
-  - Go to  Line 119 and click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.
+  - Scroll to  Line 6 and click on 'Send Request' to run the 'GET {{server}}/odata/v4/processor/Customers' request.

 - Results:
   - ✅ Here is a sample audit log event **SensitiveDataRead** for 1 customer entity.
 In your log, the timestamp matches the current timestamp.